BA (Melb.), BTheol, AdvDipMin, MTheol (MCD), DPhil (Oxon.)

 I am an ordained Minister in the Uniting Church in Australia and was in congregational ministry in Melbourne prior to moving to Oxford.
 While at the University of Oxford I taught in a wide variety of New Testament and related areas, including Gospels, Pauline Literature, Second Temple Judaism, and biblical Greek.

-I am available to supervise graduate students, and would welcome inquiries from students in the areas of the Gospels and Acts, their Graeco-Roman and Jewish literary environment(s), and the texts of Second Temple Judaism.
-I would also encourage students wishing to explore themes of eschatology, politics, and discipleship as they appear in other ancient texts to get in touch.
+I am available to supervise graduate students, and would welcome inquiries from students wishing to pursue research into the texts of the New Testament, their Graeco-Roman, Jewish, and early Christian literary environment(s), and the texts of Second Temple Judaism, as well as other hermeneutical approaches such as reception history, disability studies, or feminist interpretation.
 All prospective graduate students are strongly encouraged to contact me prior to submitting their application directly to the University.

 2017 ‘Luke/Acts and the End of History.’
 D.Phil. diss., The University of Oxford.

 2016 ‘Accepting Prophecy: Paul’s Response to Agabus with Insights from Valerius Maximus and Josephus.’
 Journal for the Study of the New Testament 39.2: 188-208.

 2015 ‘Being Found Fighting Against God: Luke’s Gamaliel and Josephus on Human Responses to Divine Providence.’
 Zeitschrift für die neutestamentliche Wissenschaft 106.1: 21-39.

 2011 ‘A Sinner and A Pharisee: Challenge at Simon’s Table in Luke 7:36-50.’
 Pacifica 24.3: 247-266.

 2010 ‘Transforming Tables: Meals as Encounters with the Kingdom in Luke.’
 M.Theol. diss., Melbourne College of Divinity.